Alfalfa winter injury assessment and management

 As you consider management options, remember injured alfalfa stands can exhibit delayed regrowth, but may be capable of recovering.
 Be careful not to rush into alternative options if you can maintain the stand for acceptable production.

 If a large percentage of the stand has been damaged, it may be more appropriate to terminate and plant silage corn or BMR sorghum instead.
-Read more about alternative options:
+Use the decision tree below to determine your next steps and read about other alternative options:

 Reviewed in 2018